wrjodjana/obsidian-vault/noshbox.md

 engineering meeting
 - thai fusion
 	- In-store system for square and chowbus is for to go and on tablet
-	- Online order is through square and all
+	- Online order (doordash, grubhub, fantu) is through manual writing but square/chowbus has its own printer -